 - Jet biog from All Music

-- the Jet Story part I and part II
+- The Jet Story part I and part II

 - Long-forgotten documents reveal the intimate secrets of the 1975 Jet tour with Hunter-Ronson